mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 This can be done via the `branding` prop in the [AppProvider](https://mui.com/toolpad/core/react-app-provider/), which allows for setting a custom `logo` image, a custom `title` text in the page header, and a custom `homeUrl` which the branding component leads to on click.

-Optionally, a specific `branding` can also be passed as a prop to the `DashboardLayout` component itself.

 {{"demo": "DashboardLayoutBranding.js", "height": 400, "iframe": true}}

 :::info
+Optionally, a specific `branding` can also be passed as a prop to the `DashboardLayout` component itself, which properties take precedence over any properties of the `branding` set in the `AppProvider`.

 You may also override the default branding by passing in your own component to the `appTitle` slot, as shown in the [Slots section](#slots).
 :::